hashicorp/design-system/website/docs/components/rich-tooltip/partials/code/component-api.md

     By default, the tooltip adapts to its content size.
 If a `@popoverHeight` parameter is provided then the tooltip will have a fixed height.
   </C.Property>
   <C.Property @name="enableSoftEvents" @type="boolean" @default="true" @values={{array "true" "false"}}>
-    Assigns "soft" events listeners (`mouseEnter/Leave` + `focusIn/Out`) to the toggle, to control the visibility of the tooltip.
+    Assigns "soft" event listeners (`mouseEnter/Leave` + `focusIn/Out`) to the toggle to control the visibility of the tooltip.
   </C.Property>
   <C.Property @name="enableClickEvents" @type="boolean" @default="false" @values={{array "true" "false"}}>
-    Assigns a "click" event listener (`onClick`) to the toggle, to control the visibility of the tooltip.
+    Assigns a "click" event listener (`onClick`) to the toggle to control the visibility of the tooltip.
     <br />
     <br />
     _Notice: enabling "click" event listeners will automatically disable "soft" event listeners._
   </C.Property>
   <C.Property @name="enableCollisionDetection" @type="boolean|string" @values={{array "true" "false" "flip" "shift" "auto"}} @default="false">
-    This property controls if the tooltip should automatically adapt its position to remain visible when near the edges of the screen.
-It can be enabled for both axes setting it to `true`, or a single axes can be chosen passing the `flip` or `shift` value.
+    This property controls if the tooltip should automatically adapt its position to remain visible when near the edges of the viewport.
+It can be enabled for both axes by setting it to `true`, or a single axis can be chosen by passing the `flip` or `shift` value.
 If set to `auto` it will automatically place the popover in the position where there's more space available, but in this case it will ignore the `popoverPlacement` value.
     <br />
     <br />
     For an overview of how collision detection works and is controlled see: [Floating UI > Tutorial](https://floating-ui.com/docs/tutorial), [Floating UI > Flip](https://floating-ui.com/docs/flip), [Floating UI > Shift](https://floating-ui.com/docs/shift), and [Floating UI > autoPlacement](https://floating-ui.com/docs/autoPlacement).